Monthly Archive for October, 2007

 Party people

 Despite the exorbitant package deals, everything at the party was more or less affordable.
 That said, the night would have been ruined for those dependant solely on drinking because the only alcohol available other than beer, was sold by the bottle.
 This was a definite drawback, as, for example, a bottle of Smirnoff was Rs.
 4000.
-This wasn’t ideal for a small group, or a couple.
+This wasnA?a??a??t ideal for a small group, or a couple.
 A Carlsberg buddy was Rs.
 200, this too a little pricey for such a small bottle.
 Food was available too, for those who wanted it.

-This was somewhat made up for: The open air was an ideal setting for a party at which you never stopped dancing, and the space accommodated everyone comfortably.
-Glow sticks that were given free at the entrance were essential to the rave atmosphere, and although the Frangipani garlands for the girls were a nice touch, they didn’t last around our necks long.
+Cost of keflex This was somewhat made up for: The open air was an ideal setting for a party at which you never stopped dancing, and the space accommodated everyone comfortably.
+Glow sticks that were given free at the entrance were essential to the rave atmosphere, and although the Frangipani garlands for the girls were a nice touch, they didnA?a??a??t last around our necks long.
 Once again, cans of Axe Vice Deodorant were handed out free, but the open air did not allow for one to get stifled by the smell!

 RAIN DANCE